Variety is the spice of life

 - baltic herring

-- wild salmon and trout from the Baltic, the Gulf of Bothnia, Lake Vänern and Lake Vättern
+- wild salmon and trout from the Baltic, the Gulf of Bothnia and its rivers, Lake Vänern and Lake Vättern

 - wild whitefish from Lake Vänern and Lake Vättern